Persecution of minority Muslim groups

-A number of minority groups within Islam have faced persecution by other Muslims for allegedly being incompatible with Sunni Islam.
+A number of minority groups within Islam have faced persecution by other Muslims for allegedly being incompatible with the regional majority of Islam.
+Accusation of heresy or apostasy can result in takfir (excommunication).

 Ahmadis

 The Ahmadiyya regard themselves as Muslims, but are seen by many other Muslims as non-Muslims and "heretics" since they are accused of not believing in the finality of prophethood since the death of Muhammad.
 Armed groups, led by the umbrella organization Khatme Nabuwwat ("Finality of Prophethood"), have launched violent attacks against their mosques in Bangladesh.

 They committed massacres against them which resulted in 2,000 Ahmadiyya deaths in Pakistani Punjab.
 Eventually, martial law had to be established and Governor general Ghulam Mohamed dismissed the federal cabinet.
 This anti-Ahmadiyya movement led Pakistani prime minister Zulfiqar Ali Bhutto to declare that the Ahmadiyyas were "non-Muslims".

 In 1984, the Government of Pakistan, under General Zia-ul-Haq, passed Ordinance XX, which banned proselytizing by Ahmadis and also banned Ahmadis from referring to themselves as Muslims.
 According to this ordinance, any Ahmadi who refers to oneself as a Muslim by words, either spoken or written, or by visible representation, directly or indirectly, or makes the call for prayer as other Muslims do, is punishable by imprisonment of up to 3 years.
 Because of these difficulties, Mirza Tahir Ahmad migrated to London, UK.